FelipeABG/hadoop-mapreduce/README.md

 This job counts the amount of times that a pair of teams faced each other.

+### 8. Derbies Stats (Derbies.java)

+This job counts the amount of derby games of each state, the total amount of goals and the average goals per game.

 ## Execution

 To execute the jobs follow the steps: